57, Louis Pasteur St., Room BRS 423

 Articles and Book Chapters

-"Social Science Evidence in the German Constitutional Court and in the Supreme Court of Canada: Some Comparative Observations" (2013) 32:1 Natl J of Constitutional Law 23 (with Jula Hughes)
+"Social Science Evidence in German and Canadian Constitutional Law: Some Comparative Observations" (2013) 32:1 Natl J of Constitutional Law 23 (with Jula Hughes).

 Notes and Case Comments